cloudflare/cloudflare-docs-engine/src/content/learning/security-model/index.md

 Similarly, inbound HTTP requests do not go directly to the Workers Runtime.
 They are first received by an inbound proxy service.
 That service is responsible for TLS termination (the Workers Runtime never sees TLS keys), as well as identifying the correct Worker script to run for a particular request URL.
 Once everything is in order, the request is passed over a Unix domain socket to the sandbox process.

-## V8 bugs and the "patch gap"
+## V8 bugs and the “patch gap”

 Every non-trivial piece of software has bugs, and sandboxing technologies are no exception.
 Virtual machines have bugs, containers have bugs, and yes, isolates (which we use) also have bugs.
 We can’t live life pretending that no further bugs will ever be discovered; instead, we must assume they will and plan accordingly.

 We rely heavily on isolation provided by V8, the JavaScript engine built by Google for use in Chrome.
 This has good sides and bad sides.
-On one hand, V8 is an extraordinarily complicated piece of technology, creating a wider "attack surface" than virtual machines.
+On one hand, V8 is an extraordinarily complicated piece of technology, creating a wider “attack surface” than virtual machines.
 More complexity means more opportunities for something to go wrong.
 On the bright side, though, an extraordinary amount of effort goes into finding and fixing V8 bugs, owing to its position as arguably the most popular sandboxing technology in the world.
 Google regularly pays out 5-figure bounties to anyone finding a V8 sandbox escape.
 Google also operates fuzzing infrastructure that automatically finds bugs faster than most humans can.
-Google’s investment does a lot to minimize the danger of V8 "zero-days" — bugs that are found by the bad guys and not known to Google.
+Google’s investment does a lot to minimize the danger of V8 “zero-days” — bugs that are found by the bad guys and not known to Google.

 But, what happens after a bug is found and reported by the good guys?
 V8 is open source, so fixes for security bugs are developed in the open and released to everyone at the same time — good guys and bad guys.
 It’s important that any patch be rolled out to production as fast as possible, before the bad guys can develop an exploit.

-The time between publishing the fix and deploying it is known as the "patch gap".
+The time between publishing the fix and deploying it is known as the “patch gap”.
 Earlier this year, [Google announced that Chrome’s patch gap had been reduced from 33 days to 15 days](https://www.zdnet.com/article/google-cuts-chrome-patch-gap-in-half-from-33-to-15-days/).

 Fortunately, we have an advantage here, in that we directly control the machines on which our system runs.
 We have automated almost our entire build and release process, so the moment a V8 patch is published, our systems automatically build a new release of the Workers Runtime and, after one-click sign-off from the necessary (human) reviewers, automatically push that release out to production.